Skip to content

 The Officiating System in Floorball

-Floorball matches are officiated by two referees with equal authority.
+Two referees officiate a floorball match with equal authority.
 Unlike ice hockey's referee/linesman distinction, both floorball referees have identical powers — either can call any penalty, award free hits, confirm goals, and manage the match.
-The two-referee system provides comprehensive court coverage, with one typically positioned near the play and the other offering a wider angle.
+The two-referee system covers the full court, with one typically positioned near the play and the other offering a wider angle.

 Referees communicate decisions using standardized hand signals defined by the IFF rulebook.
 Before each penalty is executed, the referee signals the infraction type and points to the offending player and team bench.
 The referees also work with a timekeeper and a secretary (scorekeeper) at the scorer's table.

-Penalty System: Minor penalties (2 minutes — tripping, holding, pushing, hooking, playing without a stick, incorrect substitution), major penalties (5 minutes — violent or dangerous play, repeated minor offenses), and match penalties (10 minutes + red card — brutality, abusive language toward officials).
+Penalty System: Minor penalties (2 minutes — tripping plus holding, pushing, or hooking, playing without a stick, incorrect substitution), major penalties (5 minutes, violent or dangerous play, repeated minor offenses), and match penalties (10 minutes + red card, brutality, abusive language toward officials).
 During minor and major penalties, the penalized team plays shorthanded (5v4 or 5v3).
-Unlike ice hockey, a minor penalty in floorball does NOT end early if the opposing team scores a power play goal — the full 2 minutes are always served.
+Unlike ice hockey, a minor penalty in floorball does NOT end early if the opposing team scores a power play goal, the full 2 minutes are always served.

 Free Hit: The most common restart in floorball, awarded for minor infractions (high stick above knee height, playing the ball with hand/head/foot intentionally, incorrect distance on free hits).
 The opponent must be 3 meters away.
 The ball must be stationary and the player must hit it within 5 seconds.